iambrainstorming/iambrainstorming.github.io/src/chapters/how-to-beat-the-worst-job-culture-of-india.md

 Leading distributed teams is a challenge that requires training, the right tools, and support.
 But one of the great discoveries of the pandemic was that every worker who didn’t work from “headquarters” could find themselves on a level playing field with those who did.
 So it shouldn’t surprise anyone, when companies announce that four days a week in the office is essential for team-building, that employees don’t buy it.

+> One intriguing example of a distributed workforce is blockchain governance, such as the [OpenGov of Polkadot](https://polkadot.polkassembly.io).
+In this system, your work is approved and paid through consensus, allowing you to work independently.
+Additionally, it features a tipping system with varying amounts of funds allocated for different types of work.

 ## Outcomes, not productivity